Cost recovery for the inspection of notifications for onshore 'boreholes'

-This draft guidance provides advance notice of how cost recovery for the assessment of notifications for onshore 'boreholes' will work, subject to Ministerial and Parliamentary approval of the Health and Safety and Nuclear (Fees) Regulations 2016.
-This guidance may be revised before these Regulations come into force - a final version of the guidance will be published in advance on HSE's website.
+This guidance provides advance notice of how cost recovery for the inspection of notifications for onshore 'boreholes' will work, following Ministerial and Parliamentary approval of the Health and Safety and Nuclear (Fees) Regulations 2021.

 This guide is aimed at operators of onshore boreholes and others entitled to drill boreholes that are subject to the requirements of regulation 6 of the Borehole Sites and Operations Regulations 1995 (BSOR).
 It provides information about how the cost recovery scheme operates, as well as details about the scope and nature of the activities undertaken by HSE, for which costs are recovered.
-It also explains how the costs are calculated and provides the hourly fee for 2012/13.
+It also explains how the costs are calculated.
+This edition shows the hourly fee from 1 April 2023.

 HSE recovers the costs of its activities for certain onshore borehole sites under the Control of Major Accident Hazards Regulations 1999 (COMAH).
 No fee is payable under BSOR for any function where a fee is payable (or has been paid) for that function under COMAH.
 HSE publishes a Cost Recovery Guide for COMAH.

 Cost recovery rates are calculated in accordance with HM Treasury guidance on fees and charges, and include the full cost of carrying out the cost recoverable work.
-For financial year 2012/13, the cost recovery rate for boreholes notification work is £173 per hour.
 See Methodology used for calculating fees.

-Costs will be recovered for the assessment of all notifications.
-Assessment includes all work associated with the provision of an auditable HSE decision record in accordance with HSE procedures.
+Costs will be recovered for the inspection of all notifications.
+Inspection includes all work associated with the provision of an auditable HSE decision record in accordance with HSE procedures.

-The total amount of time spent assessing a particular dutyholder's notification is cost recoverable.
-This includes time spent on planning the assessment, recording findings and communicating with the dutyholder to obtain further information.
-Dealing with third parties, such as consultants or agents engaged by the dutyholder to support the notification submission, is part of the assessment process and therefore cost recoverable.
+The total amount of time spent inspecting a particular dutyholder's notification is cost recoverable.
+This includes time spent on planning the inspection, recording findings and communicating with the dutyholder to obtain further information.
+Dealing with third parties, such as consultants or agents engaged by the dutyholder to support the notification submission, is part of the inspection process and therefore cost recoverable.

-Fees for assessment start as soon as the notification has been received and cover all stages in the assessment process, through to completion of appropriate records.
+Cost recovery for inspection starts as soon as the notification has been received and covers all stages in the inspection process, through to completion of appropriate records.

-The fee for notification assessment ends at the point when the inspector has completed the assessment and the dutyholder has addressed any points raised.
-On some occasions, further assessment work may arise as the borehole operation is conducted, eg if changes to the notified borehole operation are made by the dutyholder, which then requires the inspector to revisit the earlier assessment.
+The cost recovery for notification inspection ends at the point when the inspector has completed the inspection and the dutyholder has addressed any points raised.
+On some occasions, further inspection work may arise as the borehole operation is conducted, eg if changes to the notified borehole operation are made by the dutyholder, which then requires the inspector to revisit the earlier inspection.

-Investigation work following an incident, complaint etc is not classed as assessment work and will be subject to Fee for Intervention if a material breach of the law is identified during the intervention.
+Inspection work not directly connected with borehole notification inspections and investigation work following an incident, complaint etc are not classed as cost recoverable work and will be subject to Fee for Intervention if a material breach of the law is identified during the intervention.

 Notifications can be greatly assisted by advance discussion between dutyholders and HSE.
 Dutyholders are encouraged to discuss and resolve such matters with HSE in advance of submission, thereby avoiding any subsequent difficulties.
 This work is not subject to cost recovery.